 Archaeology England / Archaeology Wales currently employs approximately 45 managers, archaeologists and support staff.
-We have main offices in Llanidloes and Caerphilly, and satellite offices in Manchester, Birmingham, Bristol, Swansea & Conwy.
+We have main offices in Llanidloes and Treforest, and satellite offices in Manchester, Birmingham, Bristol, Swansea & Conwy.
 Finds and environmental processing, and artefact and ecofact analysis are undertaken in Caerphilly.
 Personnel and finance are dealt with in Llanidloes.

 Our staff have a wide range of skills, varying from project management, finance, personnel and marketing, to those associated with surveying, excavating, the preparation of desk-based studies, and the analysis of artefacts, ecofacts and human remains.